 - Dress yourself and your child so that you are protected from the sun but will not overheat when out in the day.
 Hats, sun cream, loose clothing are all essential

 - Try and keep out of the sun at the hottest times, usually early afternoon 12-3pm

 - If going out in the car, check the car seat with your hand before placing your child in it.
-Cars become insanely hot during the summer and some parents have reported burns on their children from the seat’s becoming far too hot (also do this at playgrounds)
+Cars become insanely hot during the summer and may cause burns

 - If you go out for the day head for somewhere like the beach to get a nice breeze and cool down in the water, the woods for shade, a river etc

 - Check room temperatures with a thermometer.
 Very small babies are at a higher risk of cot death if they overheat.
 Most babies will not wake to warn you that they are too warm